romilly/start-apl/manuscript/Chapter1.md

 ### What should you comment?
 The Three AM rule

-This advice comes from APL guru Roy Sykes.
+I first heard this tip at a conference many yeas agp.
 It's called 'The three AM rule', and it applies to programming in any language.
-Here's how I once heard Roy explain the rule:
+Here's how I once heard the presenter explain the rule:

 > Imagine that you're asleep at home at 3 o'clock in the morning.